MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 ### Design considerations

-- When visualizing the health model using Log Analytics queries, note that there are [Log Analytics limits on concurrent and queued queries, as well as the overall query rate](/azure/azure-monitor/service-limits#user-query-throttling), with subsequent queries queued and throttled.
+- When visualizing the health model using log queries, note that there are [Log Analytics limits on concurrent and queued queries, as well as the overall query rate](/azure/azure-monitor/service-limits#user-query-throttling), with subsequent queries queued and throttled.

-- Queries to retrieve operational data used to calculate and represent health scores can be written and executed in either Azure Monitor Log Analytics or Azure Data Explorer.
+- Queries to retrieve operational data used to calculate and represent health scores can be written and executed in either Log Analytics or Azure Data Explorer.
   - Sample queries are available [here](https://github.com/Azure/Mission-Critical-Online/tree/main/src/infra/monitoring/queries).

 - Log Analytics imposes several [query limits](/azure/azure-monitor/service-limits#user-query-throttling), which must be designed for when designing operational dashboards.